 Freelance writers: $0.20–$0.30/word for basic blog posts, but up to $1.25 per word depending on the expertise level and the depth of experience and type of content creation that’s needed.

-Outbrain: A platform that adds boxes containing links to sponsored content on existing web pages.
-The allocation of these links are based on content relevance and the target audience.
+A platform that adds boxes containing links to sponsored content on existing web pages.
+The allocation of these links is based on content relevance and the target audience.

 “Content creation is the key to SEO.
 Without a partnership with your content writers and strategists, you should not be investing in the rest of SEO.”

-By opting for SEO software rather than an external consultant or team, data can be accessed as needed and used to advise more than the launch of a new product, but also support continual content creation, adjusting and testing of new optimizations, and collecting insights about your competitors’ search data.
+By opting for SEO software rather than an external consultant or team, you can access data as needed.
+In addition, you can advise the launch of a new product and support continual content creation, adjust and test new optimizations, and collect insights about your competitors’ search data.

-Usually companies begin their SEO journey here.
-They use the basics like SEMrush or Moz to get started with rank tracking and/or keyword research.
-Then, they usually add-on a site audit tool like Screaming Frog.
-You can read more about SEO Tools here.
+Usually, companies begin their SEO journey here.
+They use the basics like Semrush or Moz to get started with rank tracking and/or keyword research.
+Then, they usually add on a site analysis tool like Screaming Frog.

 Another point: when you invest in SEO software, you also receive the benefit of frequent updates, additional offerings and beta access to new features.

 Price: Basic rank tracking tools, SEO analysis tools, and keyword research tools can start at as little as $99 per month each, but this includes limitations in queries, reporting, and analysis capabilities.